uploadtigris/AustinLiving/README.md

 <img width="639" alt="Screenshot 2023-05-09 at 2 02 39 PM" src="https://github.com/uploadtigris/AustinLiving/assets/70561045/d0d578ad-dd7f-488b-b1bd-300704a0602e">

-78734: "Lakeway" and 78746: "Westlake" are the two areas of Austin who have the highest average listing price, Why is that so?
+78734: "Lakeway" and 78746: "Westlake" are the two areas of Austin who have the highest average listing price, <b>Why is that so?</b>

 ### Process: